 One of the best ways to measure the quality of an individual high school is to look at whether its graduates matriculate to and then graduate from college.
 There was no public data tool, however, in New York City that allows parents to learn how many students from a particular high school get to and through college—information that would ultimately enable them to make a more informed decision about where to enroll their child.
 We conceived of a project to address this because we had sought, without success, to have this data released by New York City governmental authorities, which possess the data.

-We supported The Education Trust—New York (Ed Trust) to launch an initiative for New York City modeled after the University of Chicago’s To & Through Project, which identifies key milestones—in particular college persistence and graduation—and then publicly reports on the data by high school.
+We supported The Education Trust—New York (Ed Trust) to create a “To and Through” tool which revealed–for the first time–which New York City high schools are preparing students for college completion and made this information available to students, parents, policymakers, and the public in a user-friendly way.
+Modeled after the University of Chicago’s To & Through Project, it identifies key milestones, in particular college persistence and graduation, and then publicly reports on the data by high school.

 As many as half of all low-income students do not apply to or attend selective institutions to which they appear to be admissible (based on their academic record) because, according to various indicators, they struggle with completing college and financial aid applications.
-In fact, a large percentage of Pell-eligible students do not complete the Free Application for Federal Student Aid (FAFSA), and thus do not receive any federal grant assistance.
-New York ranks behind 10 other states and Washington, D.C. for FAFSA completion by high school seniors.
+In fact, a large percentage of Pell-eligible students do not complete the Free Application for Federal Student Aid (FAFSA) and thus do not receive any federal grant assistance.
+New York ranks behind ten other states and Washington, D.C. for FAFSA completion by high school seniors.
 Access to data and the ability to understand it underpins successful FAFSA completion efforts.

-A second project we undertook with The Education Trust—New York (Ed Trust) makes high schools’ FAFSA completion rates transparent and accessible—which complements our funding of the data tool (above) that links college success rates back to New York City high schools.
+Another project we undertook with Ed Trust makes high schools’ FAFSA completion rates transparent and accessible, complementing our funding of the data tool (above) that links college success rates back to New York City high schools.

-Ed Trust developed a data tool that shows the percentage of seniors with a completed FAFSA application in each public high school and school district in New York State.
-Users will be able to see a school’s current FAFSA completion rate benchmarked against similar schools (based on share of low-income students) and top performers.
-Users will also be able to see a school district’s current overall FAFSA completion rate and view the FAFSA completion rates of all schools in the school district.
-This data will spotlight success and build urgency and awareness around the schools that have low FAFSA completion rates.
+Ed Trust developed the data tool that shows the percentage of seniors with a completed FAFSA application in each public high school and school district in New York State.
+Users can see a school’s current FAFSA completion rate benchmarked against similar schools (based on share of low-income students) and top performers.
+Users can also see a school district’s current overall FAFSA completion rate and view the FAFSA completion rates of all schools in the district.
+This data spotlights success statewide and in each region of the state, with a focus on schools that serve a significant proportion of low-income students, and builds urgency and awareness around schools with low FAFSA completion rates.